balliegojr/angular-event-dispatcher/readme.md

 angular.module('myApp', ['eventDispatcherModule']);
 ```

- the eventDispatcher into your services
+Inject the eventDispatcher into your services
 ```
 service('myService', ['eventDispatcher', function(eventDispather) {
 	//fire the event